 With Young Plato, Neasa Ní Chianáin continues her cinematic exploration — which began with In Loco Parentis (School Life) — of exceptional Irish teachers and the children whose lives they change.
-Young Plato screens digitally across the US at DOCNYC until November 28; it is still seeking North American distribution.
+Young Plato screened at DOCNYC in 2021.

 At Seventh Row, we pride ourselves on seeking out the best hidden gems that nobody’s talking about to ensure that our readers never miss a great film again.